GarrettOHara/ComputerNetworksNotes/Lesson9_Internet_Security/notes.md

       “value ": "0"
 }
 ```
-**Traffic Rate** actoin with value 0 discards the traffic.
+**Traffic Rate** action with value 0 discards the traffic.
 The other possible
 actions include rate limiting, redirecting or filtering.

 If no rule is specified, the default action is to accept the traffic.